Freetz/freetz/make/README.md

     When the online-status changes (e.g. a forced re-connect) this CGI allows you to specify arbitrary commands which are executed at that event.
 The following different change events are considered: initial start of the box, going online (IPv4), going onlineipv6 (IPv6), going offline (IPv4) and going offlineipv6 (IPv6).

   * **[PHPXmail 1.5](../docs/make/phpxmail.md)<a id='phpxmail'></a>**<br>
     Web configuration interface for XMail from the phpxmail team.
 Accessible via the URL http://fritz.box:81/phpxmail, it enables you to configure your XMail server locally on the fritz.box or any other remote host.
-This GUI
+This GUI needs PHP, so it is automaticaly selected.
+Used web server is busybox httpd.
      - [Basic setup guide](../docs/make/phpxmail.md#basic-setup-guide)
      - [Setup SSL](../docs/make/phpxmail.md#setup-ssl)
      - [Useful links](../docs/make/phpxmail.md#useful-links)